nus-sys/neobft-artifact/prepare.md

 ## Configure AWS account

-Make sure vCore limit is over 600 in the evaluating region.
+Make sure vCore limit is not less than 600 in the evaluating region.

 Create a key pair called "Ephemeral" in the evaluating region.